ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

     : This option sends logs to a sender thread by grouping multiple transaction to a single transaction when replication gap occurs.

 -   Meta Logging Option

     : This option records the sender meta and Restart SN information into files.

+-   Offline Option

+    : The function that retrieves the untransmitted logs from the Active server and applies the change transactions to the remote server.

 > #### Considerations
 >